MobilityData/gtfs-flex/spec/reference.md

 ### Overview
 This extension

-- **Describes locations and groups of locations where riders can request pickup or drop off**: these locations are included in new files called `location_groups.txt` and `locations.geojson`
+- **Describes locations and groups of locations where riders can request pickup or drop off**: these locations are included in a new file called `locations.geojson` and the existing Fares v2 file `stop_areas.txt`.
-- **Indicates the times when services are available at on demand locations and the expected travel times**: new fields in `stop_times.txt` provide ranges that equate to service hours and expected travel times on demand trips
+- **Indicates the times when services are available at on-demand locations and the expected travel times**: new fields in `stop_times.txt` provide ranges that equate to service hours and expected travel times on demand trips
 - **Clarifies elements of the current specification necessary to inform data consumers of how to interpret the above files and fields added**: new fields in `stop_times.txt` provide ranges that equate to service hours or expected traversal times for locations

 ### Requirements